Matty325/SEA-DAT1/SEA-DAT1_HW2_Brock.md

 (Technically if there were many orders of steak burritos with multiple quantities, counting number of lines may not be a valid approach.
 But an eyeball of the data suggests there are only a handful of orders that include more than one steak burrito.)

-Q5 code and answer:
+##Q5 code and answer:
-Matt@Corvinius MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
+  MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
 $ grep "Chicken Burrito" chipotle.tsv | grep "Black Beans" |  wc -l
 282

-Matt@Corvinius MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
+  MINGW64 /c/users/Matt/githubclones/GA-SEA-DAT1/data (master)
 $ grep "Chicken Burrito" chipotle.tsv | grep "Pinto Beans" | wc -l
 105

 Based on a line count of the occurrence of "Chicken Burrito" with "Black Beans" v. with "Pinto Beans", it seems that black beans are more popular.
 Same limitation/caveat in the discussion of steak burritos applies here - though again there don't seem to be many orders with a multiple quantity of the same item for this menu item, so counting lines is probably a safe approach.

-Q6 code and answer:
+##Q6 code and answer:
-Matt@Corvinius MINGW64 ~/githubclones/GA-SEA-DAT1 (master)
+  MINGW64 ~/githubclones/GA-SEA-DAT1 (master)
 $ find . -name "*.tsv" -o -name "*.csv" ./data/airlines.csv
 ./data/bank-additional.csv